fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5e.md

 Let's make some end-to-end tests for our note application.

-We begin by installing Cypress to <i>the frontend</i> as a development dependency
+Unlike the backend tests or unit tests done on the React front-end, End to End tests do not need to be located in the same npm project where the code is.
+Let's make a completely separate project for the E2E tests with the _npm init_ command.
+Then install Cypress to <i>the new project</i> as a development dependency

 ```js
 npm install --save-dev cypress